olivierodo/http-moxy/README.md

 # HTTP Moxy (WIP)

 > A light mock http proxy tool to support your End to End automation test.
-The best way to  mock external API dependencies (inspired by https://httpdump.io)
+The best way to  mock thrid parties API dependencies (inspired by https://httpdump.io)

 ## Description

 ### What is the problem we try to solve ?

-Test automation is the key component of a software quality, we all love it.
-However nowaday we all relay a lot on Saas services to fasten our product delivery (ex: google map, firebase, twilio, etc...)
+Test automation is the key component of quality software, we all love it.
+However nowaday we relay more and more on Saas services to fasten our product delivery (ex: google map, firebase, twilio, etc...)
-From a development perspective those tool are awesome, but from a test automation perspective...
-This is where the challenge start.
+From a development perspective if feels good to use reliable services, but from a test automation perspective...
+This is where the headach starts.

-**In the E2E automation tests world External dependencies are HELL!!!**
+**External dependencies are the main Pain in the a\**  of E2E automation test  !!!**

 This is how  **HTTP MOXY** starts growing in our mind...
-To solve that remaining pain.
+We had to solve this remaining pain because it will just increase with the time.

-Basically **Http Moxy** is just a simple http proxy __BUT__ it provides an ability to mock the http request.
+Basically **Http Moxy** is just a simple http proxy on Steroid, It provides the ability to :
+  * listen to passing http request
+  * Mock any http response

-As a http proxy, *Moxy* doesn't bring any changes in  the way software engineers are coding.
+And the best is that as a http proxy, *Moxy* doesn't bring any changes into the way software engineers are coding.

 ### Fundamentals

-**Http Moxy** is born from the insight that as a business project QA, external dependencies are not a part of my scope...
-Why should i test again the external service (i believe they should have their own End to End test)
+**Http Moxy** is born from the insight that as my test automation project,  i believe that external dependencies are not a part of my scope...
+Why should i test an external service (i believe the third party provider should have their own End to End test)
-**However** it's a part of my scope to test the mapping from my business object to the external interface.
+**However** it's a part of my scope to test the mapping from my business object to this external interface.

-Luckely **Rest APIs** are now a key standard to connect 2 systems.
+Luckely in 2020 **Rest API** is a key standard to connect 2 systems.

-**http moxy** is borned to serve you as middle man between between 2 systems to listen and mock the response from the external party.
+After a few days of brainstorming **http moxy** was borned, based on [anyproxy](http://anyproxy.io) from alibaba. *Http Moxy**  will serve you as middle man between between 2 systems to listen and mock the response from the external party.

-Example:
-* We have a nice api from our backend that send sms through the request`POST http://localhost/api/send/sms` with a simple body containing the message
-* This backend has a dependency with a sms provider and needs to use the external api service `POST http://sms-provider.io/sendSms`
-* *What we want is to test that our backend translates properly the calls from `POST /api/send/sms` to `POST http://sms-provider.test/sendSms`*

----

 ### How does it works ?

-The concept relies on the (https://microservices.io/patterns/observability/distributed-tracing.html)[Distributed tracing], each request has a tracable id that we can follow across the system...
+The concept relies on the [Distributed tracing](https://microservices.io/patterns/observability/distributed-tracing.html), each request has a tracable id that we can follow across the system...
-Once we understand the concept, we can see that have the ability to trace each request through a unique identifier.
-And this is exactly what we want to identify when we are running a test, we want to mock the response of the external dependency for happy and unhappy scenario.
+By having the ability to trace each request through a unique identifier, we can also refer to that same Id to mock the response of the external dependency for happy and unhappy scenario.

 ### Getting started